Jennifer Childs-Roshak: Career

 In 1993, Childs-Roshak became a primary care physician with a specialty in family medicine.
 She worked as a faculty physician at Maine Medical Center Family Practice Center, the same center where she completed her medical school residency.
 She then became the vice president of family services at the Family Health Center of Worcester.
 She then moved to become the medical director of quality at the Milford Regional Medical Center.
-In 2012 she joined Harvard Vanguard's internal medicine department as a physician.
+In 2012, she joined Harvard Vanguard's internal medicine department as a physician.
 She later became the medical director of their facilities in Kenmore, Copley, and Post Office Square, under Atrius Health.

-On November 23, 2015, Childs-Roshak became the president and chief executive officer of Planned Parenthood League of Massachusetts, and the president of the Planned Parenthood Advocacy Fund of Massachusetts.
-She is the first person with a medical degree to lead any Planned Parenthood in the United States, having filled the vacancy left by Marty Walz, who resigned from the position in January 2015.
+On November 23, 2015, Childs-Roshak became the president and CEO of Planned Parenthood League of Massachusetts, and the president of the Planned Parenthood Advocacy Fund of Massachusetts.
+She was the first person with a medical degree to lead any Planned Parenthood in the United States, having filled the vacancy left by Marty Walz, who resigned from the position in January 2015.
+In August 2022, Planned Parenthood announced Childs-Roshak would step down from her leadership role by the end of the calendar year.
+She was succeeded by Ellen Frank, who served as interim president and CEO for the remainder of the fiscal year ending June 30, 2023.